FAQ: Apple pay

 - 9. Can I change my default card?

 - Yes, when you see your default card, tap it.
-From the list of cards that appear, tap the one you want to use.
+From the list of cards that appear, tap the one you would like to use.

 - 10. Efficiency tips from Apple...

-- Your default card will appear, you can switch cards by tapping the card you want to use.
+- Your default card will appear.
+Switch cards by tapping the card you want to use.

 - Hold the top of your iPhone near the reader to send your payment information.

-If you need to choose between Credit or Debit on the terminal, Apple recommends that Credit be chosen to get the most consistent Apple Pay experience.
-Choosing Debit might not always work with some older merchant payment terminals.
+If you need to choose between debit and credit on the terminal, Apple recommends that you choose credit to get the most consistent Apple Pay experience.
+Choosing debit might not always work with some older merchant payment terminals.

-If you have turned on Automatic Selection on a certain store credit card, that store's card will be used whenever you are in that store instead of your default card.
+If you have turned Automatic Selection on for a certain store credit card, that store's card will be used whenever you are in that store instead of your default card.